pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

           - prometheus
 ```

+TODO:
+1. Add charts to apply
+2. Add Grafana dashboard

 ## 2. Scaling metrics pipeline with the target allocator

-The Prometheus receiver operates as a Stateful, necessitating consideration of certain aspects:
+The Prometheus receiver operates as a Stateful, requiring consideration of the following aspects:

 - The receiver does not auto-scale the scraping process when multiple collector replicas are deployed.
 - Running identical configurations across multiple collector replicas results in duplicated scrapes for targets.
 - To manually shard the scraping process, users must configure each replica with distinct scraping settings.

 To simplify Prometheus receiver configuration, the OpenTelemetry Operator introduces the Target Allocator, an optional component.
-This tool serves two essential functions:
+This component serves two essential functions:

-1. **Even Target Distribution:** The TA ensures fair distribution of Prometheus targets among a pool of Collectors.
+1. **Even Target Distribution:** The TA ensures fair distribution of Prometheus targets among a fleet of Collector instances.
-2. **Prometheus Resource Discovery:** It facilitates the discovery of Prometheus Custom Resources for seamless integration.
+2. **Prometheus Resource Discovery:** It facilitates the discovery of Prometheus CR's for seamless integration.

 ### Configuring OpenTelemetry Collector with Target Allocator and Prometheus scrape configs